AlessandroPerinetti/behavioral-cloning/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-## Rubric Points
-Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-## Files Submitted & Code Quality

-### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
-My project includes the following files:
+The project includes the following files:
-• model.py containing the script to create and train the model
+* model.py containing the script to create and train the model
-• drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode
-• model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network
-• writeup_report.pdf summarizing the results
+* writeup_report.pdf summarizing the results

-###2.
-Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing python drive.py model.h5

-### 3. Submission code is usable and readable
-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+## Dependencies

+The project environment is created with [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit).

+The training dataset used can be downloaded [here](https://drive.google.com/file/d/1cfkh2W3NSLGCxoHOnGBu67-KbAnYx4pL/view?usp=sharing).

 ## Model Architecture and Training Strategy